at88mph/opencadc-astropy/README.md

-# opencadc_astroquery
+# opencadc-astropy

-Repository to build Astroquery/Astropy images on Alpine Linux.
+Repository to build AstroPy images on Alpine Linux.
 Supports these Python versions from the official Python Docker images:

   - 3.7